 Catherine Chiang, Queensland Branch Secretary

 A founding member of the AALA Queensland Branch in 2016, Catherine hopes that AALA can provide the mentoring and networks for early career lawyers and law students from culturally and linguistically diverse backgrounds who might otherwise not have extensive contacts in the legal industry.
-She is also passionate about diversity at the Queensland Bar and hopes to encourage AALA members to pursue careers at the private or employed Bar.
+She also hopes to encourage AALA members to pursue careers at the private or employed Bar.